radian-software/apheleia/README.md

       only when it is bound.
 Observe that one of these evaluations returns a list of flags whereas the other returns a single string.
 These are substituted into the command as you'd expect.
+    * You can also use Apheleia to format buffers that have no underlying files.
+In this case the value of `file` and `filepath` will be the name of the current buffer with any special characters for the file-system (such as `*` on windows) being stripped out.

+      This is also how the extension for any temporary files apheleia might create will be determined.
+If you're using a formatter that determines the file-type from the extension you should name such buffers such that their suffixed with the extension.
+For example a buffer called `*foo-bar.c*` that has no associated file will have an implicit file-name of `foo-bar.c` and any temporary files will be suffixed with a `.c` extension.
 * `apheleia-mode-alist`: Alist mapping major modes and filename regexps to names of formatters to use in those modes and files.
 See the docstring for more information.